 It’s best to charge before you leave the house, and use your solar panel as a backup ‘top-off’ measure.

 Power output.
 If your device acts as a charger or battery bank, you’ll want to make sure it outputs enough power to charge your gadgets.
 A typical phone can charge at 5W, but most modern phones contain fast charging capabilities up to 18W.
 And if you’re charging two devices at once, you’ll need enough wattage for both.

 Portability and durability.
 Since solar devices are meant to be used outdoors, there’s a good chance you’ll need to lug them around in your backpack.
 That means you’ll have to balance portability with the panel’s surface area and durability, both of which can add bulk.

 Finally, keep your expectations in check — the smaller a solar panel, the less likely it’s going to be able to charge your device from 0 to 100 percent in a reasonable amount of time, especially underneath a cloudy sky.
 These conditions make it hard to predict how long any given product will take to charge your phone or tablet, but it’ll almost certainly be the better part of a day or more.
 It’s best to charge before you leave the house, and use your solar panel as a backup “top-off” measure that stretches your battery as long as possible, rather than your only source of power.

 Best solar-powered charger: X-Dragon

-For a simple solar panel that’ll charge any of your USB devices, check out X-Dragon’s 20W solar charger.
+If you're looking for a simple solar charger for your USB devices, check out X-Dragon’s 20W solar charger.
 It’s significantly more affordable than many of its similarly-powered competitors, while offering high quality solar cells with 22-percent to 25-percent efficiency.
 Two USB ports allow you to charge multiple devices at a time, and it folds up for easy portability — though it is rather large when unfolded.